 You could also require that the designs be a certain size, such as under 10 inches.

-Make your egg drop have a theme, like in our turkey egg drop!
+Make your egg drop have a theme, like in our turkey Egg Drop Project with Popsicle Sticks.

 Another fun twist is to try dropping the eggs from different heights.
 The egg padding that withstands the most tumbling is the winner!